 Looking for backyard ideas??
-Is your backyard the place to be?
-As the temperatures are warming up there is nothing I like to do more than sit outside with the kiddos!
-Let them get out steam at the end of the day.
+Is your backyard or patio the place to be?
+As the temperatures are warming up there is nothing I like to do more than sit outside with the teens and kiddos!
+Let them get out steam for an outdoor play.

-Here are some backyard projects – little tricks and changes (and maybe a couple big projects) that can help make your backyard a place where memories are made!
+Here are some backyard ideas and projects – little tricks and changes (and maybe a couple of big projects) that can help make your backyard a place where memories are made!

-…and most importantly a great backyard gives us a place for hanging out with our friends and kiddos!
+…and most importantly a great backyard gives us a place for hanging out with our friends and play areas for the kiddos!
 SO many great backyard ideas!